BSE Odisha Board Class 10 Result: Odisha class 10 results to be out TOMORROW

 Trending Photos

-BSE Odisha Board Class 10 Result: The Board of Secondary Education (BSE) Odisha will declare the class 10 result tomorrow Monday, 4 July.
-As per sources, Odisha Education Minister Samir Ranjan Dash announced that Odisha class 10 board results will be out tomorrow and said the students can download the matric results from the official websites – bseodisha.ac.in, orissaresults.nic.in.
-"Process for publication of the matriculation exam is underway and we hope to announce the results in a couple of days.
-Adequate measures have been taken by BSE for error-free publication of results," said Dash.
+BSE Odisha Board Class 10 Result: The Board of Secondary Education (BSE) Odisha will declare the class 10 result tomorrow Wednesday, 6 July.
+The result will be declared tomorrow at 1 pm.
+Candidates can check the results through the official site of BSE Odisha on bseodisha.ac.in or bseodisha.nic.in.
+In 2021, the Odisha Class 10 result was announced on June 26, 2022.
+Around 5.74 lakh candidates had appeared for the exam out of which 5.62 lakh candidates have cleared the exam.
+The overall pass percentage was 97.89 percent.
+The pass percentage among ex-regular students is 88%.
+For more related details candidates can check the official site of BSE, Odisha.

-ALSO READ: Punjab board class 10th result to be out on THIS DATE
+ALSO READ: Cbse board results to be out in July LAST WEEK

 BSE Odisha 10th Result 2022: Here is how you can check your result